Ishika-guptaa25/Ishika-guptaa25/README.md

 I'm **Ishika Gupta**, a BCA student from India passionate about **Data Science and AIML.
 I love transforming data into insights and building meaningful digital solutions.

--Currently Working on Machine Learning and Computer Vision projects
+- Currently Working on Machine Learning and Computer Vision projects

 ---